12 shot, 1 dead in North Carolina overnight shooting

-HICKORY, N.C. — (AP) — One person is dead and at least 12 others were injured in a mass shooting in western North Carolina.
+HICKORY, N.C. — (AP) — One person is dead and at least 12 others were injured in a mass shooting during a party at a western North Carolina residence, according to the Catawba County Sheriff's Office.

-One victim is in critical condition and several others are in the hospital.
-The North Carolina State Bureau of Investigation and the Hickory Police Department are investigating the scene.
-No arrests have been made.
+One victim is in critical condition and ten others are in serious condition at the hospital, according to the Sheriff's Office.
+The North Carolina State Bureau of Investigation and the Hickory Police Department are investigating.
+The Federal Bureau of Investigation is also assisting.
+No arrests have been made and the number of shots fired is not yet known.

+The Sheriff's Department has not released the victims' names or ages, but Major Aaron Turk said at a press conference the street is usually quiet.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.